-The Design Guide provides a historical context to design and describes the fundamental design principles that should be considered in the development of a successful proposal.
-It also offers guidance on the components of design that need to be considered to inform any proposal, from a house extension to a small 'infill' scheme.
-Generally, that infill development should relate to existing surrounding development in terms of scale, density, massing, space between buildings, building
+NYMNP DESIGN GUIDE CONFORMITY OF SCHEME The Design Guide provides a historical context to design and describes the fundamental design principles that should be considered in the development of a successful proposal.
+It also offers guidance on the components of design that need to be considered to inform any proposal.

-CONFORMITY OF SCHEME

 As the application is in outline, with all matters reserved such as design, layout, scale, form, materials, landscaping etc., this guidance is more applicable to the Reserved Matters stage.
 However, the outline scheme does not prejudice the ability of the principles established in the Design Guide to be reflected in the Reserve Matters application.

-- 7.3 The above demonstrates that the scheme is in conformity with the majority of the Development Plan, where it is not in conformity, there are material considerations that outweigh the relevant parts of the Development Plan, including the NPPF and importantly the emerging NYMNP Local Plan which is at an advanced stage and will soon be adopted.
-The emerging Local Plan supports small scale principal residence housing in Larger Villages including Egton. - 7.4 The scheme will provide social and economic benefits including adding to the housing stock providing appropriate and accessible development, which will help meet the Park's need for principal residence housing; providing job opportunities for local builders to develop the site and trades people to work on its construction and once built, the new residents will help to support the function and vitality of Egton and its services and facilities. - 7.5 The proposal will not result in significant environmental impacts or the loss of important ecosystems or natural capital.
-It provides scope for a net gain in biodiversity through conditioning any consent to require new boundary planting to use native species, and installation of bird and bat roost boxes. - 7.6 Due to the benefits derived from the proposed development, and the lack of any adverse impacts that would significantly and demonstrably outweigh the benefits of the scheme when assessed against the Development Plan Policy and relevant material considerations, including the revised NPPF as a whole, the scheme can be considered sustainable development.
+- 7.3 The above demonstrates that the scheme is in conformity with the majority of the Development Plan, where it is not in conformity, there are material considerations that outweigh the relevant parts of the Development Plan, including the NPPF and importantly the emerging NYMNP Local Plan which is at an advanced stage and will soon be adopted and HE's Enabling Development and the Conservation of Significant Places guidance. - 7.4 The emerging Local Plan supports small scale principal residence housing in Larger Villages including Egton.
+However, it is accepted that the policy requires suitable sites to be within the built up area of the village, and this site is at the edge of the built up area of the village.
+Normally, to comply with the Development Plan a scheme at the edge of the built up area of the village would have to be 100% affordable housing.
+The proposed 'enabling' nature of the site, i.e. to use funds from its sale to contribute to the repair and restoration Listed heritage assets at Mulgrave Farm, Ugthorpe is suggested as a relevant material consideration, sufficient to outweigh these Development Plan Policy requirements.
+A 100% affordable housing schemes would not generate sufficient funds to contribute to the repair and restoration of the listed heritage features. - 7.5 The scheme will provide social and economic benefits including adding to the housing stock providing appropriate and accessible development, which will help meet the Park's need for principal residence housing; providing job opportunities for local builders to develop the site and trades people to work on its construction and once built, the new residents will help to support the function and vitality of Egton and its services and facilities. - 7.6 The proposal will not result in significant environmental impacts or the loss of important ecosystems or natural capital.
+It provides scope for a net gain in biodiversity through conditioning any consent to require new boundary planting to use native species, and installation of bird and bat roost boxes. - 7.7 Due to the benefits derived from the proposed development, and the lack of any significant adverse impacts that would significantly and demonstrably outweigh the benefits of the scheme when assessed against the Development Plan Policy and relevant material considerations, including the revised NPPF as a whole, the scheme can be considered sustainable development.